vinhnghi223/country-picker/README.md

 * Search with debounce time, and only distinct search text is taken into account

-* Countries list is fetched only once during the app life cycle
+* Requests are only called when needed

 * Reactive programming, essential unit testing for services logic